jennakohls/newJuxters/README.md

 - better layout, to allow more than 4 letters in the pile lol

-Oh I also used TexturePacker to create the sprite sheet. @Ravi, that might be a good thing to look at.
+Oh I also used TexturePacker to create the sprite sheet. @Raju, that might be a good thing to look at.
 But it's really simple, especially with only the free version.